Cadasta/cadasta-docs/geoodk.md

 1. Please also enter the Username and Password utilized with the Cadasta platform.

 2. Select the Back button three times to return to the GeoODK Main Menu.

 Now GeoODK is configured for data collection that will feed directly to the Cadasta platform.

 ## Loading your Form

+Now we need to load the forms posted to the Cadasta Platform to the device.

+1. Select _Settings_ from the home page.

+2. Select _Form Management._

+3. Place a checkmark next to the form you would like to download and select _Get Selected._